How can a pilot recognize the missed approach point on the LNAV/VNAV approach?

 Enhance your understanding of the Instrument Ground 8 exam.
 Study with tailored multiple-choice questions and guided explanations.
 Prepare to pass with confidence!

-In an LNAV/VNAV approach, the missed approach point is recognized when the aircraft reaches the LNAV/VNAV Decision Altitude (DA).
-This altitude is specifically defined in the approach procedure and indicates the point at which the pilot must decide whether to continue the approach or execute a missed approach.
-If the required visual references for landing are not acquired at or before reaching this altitude, the pilot is obligated to initiate a missed approach.
+During an LNAV/VNAV approach, the missed approach point is identified by reaching the LNAV/VNAV Decision Altitude (DA).
+This altitude is crucial as it serves as a predetermined altitude at which the pilot must decide whether to continue descent towards landing or initiate a missed approach if the required visual references to continue landing are not in sight.

 Subscribe